 No worries: I’ve done a lot of the legwork for you.
-Here are 10 of the best money and finance apps to get your started on your journey, whether you are pursuing financial freedom, investments or basic money management.
-(These helpful apps aren’t rank ordered.)
+Here are 10 of the best financial advisor, investing and money apps to get your started on your journey, whether you are pursuing financial freedom, investmenting or basic money management.

 Personal Capital offers the ability to see all of your finances in one place.
-The money app also reports trends in your spending, and does asset allocation review to make sure you are getting the most out of your existing investments.
-This robust financial app offers a retirement planning tool.
-The money management app offers a comprehensive window into your entire financial picture with recommendations to earn more on your investments.
+The 22,000 reviews net an average 4.7 ranking.
+This is one of the best financial planning apps.
+Personal Capital reports trends in your spending, and does an asset allocation review to make sure you are getting the most out of your existing investments.
+This robust financial app offers a retirement planning tool and a window into your entire investment portfolio with recommendations to earn greater returns.

-Personal Capital compares favorably with the expensive Quicken money management program.
+Personal Capital compares favorably with the expensive Quicken money management program and other Quicken alternatives.
 All of these benefits come for free and with bank-level security to protect your information.

 Click for access to Personal Capital Review